nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 #### What are we building?

-In this tutorial, you will learn how to build a User Client that allows a user to upload an image to the browser and send it through the Nym Mixnet, via our Nym Websocket Client.
-You'll also then learn how to create a typescript Service Provider, which will receive the image that our client sent.The Service Provider will then upload that image to IPFS and return the results of that back to the User Client.
+In this tutorial, you will learn how to build a client that allows a user to upload an image to the browser and send it through the mixnet, via our Websocket Client.

+You'll also then learn how to create a typescript Service Provider, which will receive the image that our client sent.
+The Service Provider will then upload that image to IPFS and return the results of that back to the client.

 We will be building:
-- A User Client written in TypeScript, which allows for uploading images to then be passed to a Nym Websocket Client to be sent through the Nym Mixnet.
+- A TypeScript client for uploading images to be passed to a WebSocket client and sent through the mixnet.
-- A Angular Typescript Service Provider, which can receive images from the User Client and then uploads it to IPFS via a built-in js-ipfs node.
-The service provider will then return the uploaded file URL back to the User Client.
+- An Angular TypeScript service provider that can receive images from the client and upload them to IPFS via a built-in js-ipfs node.
+The service provider will then return the URL of the uploaded file to the client.
-- We will also be refreshing our knowledge on using the Nym Websocket Clients that we used in the previous tutorial.
+- We will also refresh our knowledge of using the WebSocket clients that we used in the previous tutorial.

 > ⚠️ Service providers are usually run on remote servers to keep metadata private, but for demonstration purposes, this tutorial will show how to run it on a local machine using looped messages through the Nym Mixnet.